fsoubelet/dotfiles/README.md

 ### Necessary tools

 Make sure you have up-to-date software and Xcode command line tools.
-On a sparkling fresh installation of macOSn run:
+On a sparkling fresh installation of macOS, run:

 ```sh
 sudo softwareupdate -i -a